MAT Degree Program

-During Phase I, all MAT teacher candidates (elementary, secondary, special education, and autism) take foundation course in effective teaching practices and classroom management, teaching with technology, evaluation and assessment and.
+During Phase I, all MAT teacher candidates (elementary, secondary, special education, and autism) take foundation courses in effective teaching practices and classroom management, teaching with technology, and evaluation and assessment.
 Depending on the area of licensure, teacher candidates then take appropriate methods courses and a school-based practicum.

 Student Teaching is the final step in Phase I. Student teaching is either Fall or Spring semester-long classroom experience.
 Once student teaching is successfully completed and all required testing passed, teacher candidates may begin Phase II.